Constantin1489/trrc/README.md

             [--debug [FILE]] [-V]
             [cardContents ...]

-A command line application to create Anki cards using AnkiConnect API.
+A command-line program to create Anki cards using AnkiConnect API.

 positional arguments:
   cardContents          a string divided by IFS. the default IFS is a tab